wp-plugins/azurecurve-series-index/readme.txt

 == Screenshots ==
 1. Plugin settings page.
 2. Series Index on post.
+3. When creating a post add a new custom field; if the custom field doesn't exist click the Enter new link.
+4. Type in Series as the Name and enter your desired Value and click Add Custom Field.
+Repeat for the Series Position.
+5. Custom fields on post.

 == Frequently Asked Questions ==
 = Can I translate this plugin? =